 With the exception of certain funds and accounts whose mandates restrict investments in certain industries/business activities (including funds structured for Article 8 compliance under the EU Sustainable Finance Disclosure Regulation), HPS does not maintain a Firmwide exclusion list.
-Rather, HPS endeavors to assess each investment on a case-bycase basis to understand its potential risks (including material ESG risks).
-Furthermore, HPS aims to identify investments that operate in HPS's pre-defined High-Risk Areas of Concern (defined above), to assess and mitigate any material concerns.
+Rather, HPS endeavors to assess each investment on a case-bycase basis to understand its potential risks (including material ESG risks) and will apply a higher level of scrutiny when assessing potential investment risks for companies with meaningful operations in one of HPS's pre-defined High-Risk Areas of Concern.

 3.1.2.
-Liquid Traded Credit
+Liquid Credit

 Although HPS liquid credit investment teams may not have access to the same level of information as our private credit teams, they endeavor to address ESG factors in their investment process.
-To do so, liquid credit analysts generally review publicly available information and utilize third party systems to run ESG-focused searches for adverse-events and to identify investment relevant risks and potential mitigants.
+To do so, liquid credit analysts generally review publicly available information and utilize third party systems to run ESG-focused searches for adverse events and to identify investment-relevant risks and potential mitigants.

-Moreover, for liquid credit investments in companies with identifiable exposure or significant adjacencies to HPS's predefined High-Risk Areas of Concern, HPS strives to utilize available information to further assess potential related reputational risks and to identify mitigating factors.
+Moreover, for liquid credit investments in companies with identifiable exposure or significant adjacencies to HPS's predefined High-Risk Areas of Concern, HPS strives to utilize available information to further assess potential, related reputational risks and to identify mitigating factors.

 3.1.3.
-Privately Negotiated Credit
+Private Credit